A Time to Sew, A Time to Mend

 I've posted some pictures of a miniature stocking repair kit I have.
 I'm not sure how old the kit is and I would love to hear from anyone who might be able to tell me how old it could be.
 I'm also interested in hearing about any other vintage mending items you may have.
 I think they were wonderful little marketing tools and I wish businesses still gave them away.

-Posted on Mar 25th, 2010 in sewing, tools & supplies, notions, thread, button, hand stitching, zippers, needles, snap, mending, mend, darn, darning, mending box, sewing box
+Posted on in sewing, tools & supplies, notions, thread, zippers, hand stitching, needles, button, snap, mending, sewing box, mend, darn, darning, mending box